Which Apple Watch size, material, color, and series should you buy? Here's how to make the perfect pick!

-The Apple Watch is a brand-new product, but it has long established roots both in time-keeping and technology.
-That makes choosing which one you're going to get — 38mm or 42mm; aluminum Sport, stainless steel, or gold Edition; and which band, buckle, or loop you're going to get with it — both simple and complicated.
+The Apple Watch may be future-feeling technology, but it has long established roots both in time-keeping and computing.
+That makes choosing which one you're going to get — 38mm or 42mm; aluminum Sport, stainless steel, or ceramic; and which band, buckle, or loop you're going to get with it — both simple and complicated.

 Should you get an Apple Watch?

 These days, you need a computer that fits in your pocket.
 That's what makes iPhone so popular.
 You probably also still need a computer for your lap or your desk.
 But a computer for your wrist?
 That feels more like an accessory at best, and extravagance at worst.
 Yet Apple Watch has a few features that can make it indispensable.
 Here's how to figure out which it is for you.

 Should you get Apple Watch Series 1 or Series 2?

 Apple Watch Series 1 has all the same features as the original but with the newer, faster dual-core Apple S1P chipset on board.
 That makes for a faster experience.
 Apple Watch Series 2 adds GPS, a brighter screen, and true swim-proofing to the mix.
 Is the difference worth the savings — or the cost?